Have you sometimes had a scary thought flash through your mind?

 Just like daydreaming, your intrusive thoughts are just thoughts or fantasies.
 They are not representative of reality.
 So instead of constantly fixing your attention on your thoughts, you need to bring your attention back to reality, like the task or assignment on hand.

-Don’t criticize yourself for having the thoughts.
+Don’t criticize yourself for having these thoughts.
 Just simply accept the fact that I was carried away by my thoughts, bring your attention back to reality, and get your hands on whatever you need to work on.

 It’s definitely not that easy, but we need to train ourselves to change our perspective and relationship with our intrusive thoughts.
 Always remind yourself that: